J. B. S. Haldane: Political views

 In 1938, Haldane proclaimed enthusiastically: "I think that Marxism is true."
 He joined the Communist Party in 1942.
 He was pressed to speak out about the rise of Lysenkoism and the persecution of geneticists in the Soviet Union as anti-Darwinist and the political suppression of genetics as incompatible with dialectical materialism.
 He shifted his polemic focus to the United Kingdom, criticizing the dependence of scientific research on financial patronage.
 In 1941, he wrote about the Soviet trial of his friend and fellow geneticist, Nikolai Vavilov:

 The controversy among Soviet geneticists has been largely one between the academic scientist, represented by Vavilov and interested primarily in the collection of facts, and the man who wants results, represented by Lysenko.
 It has been conducted not with venom, but in a friendly spirit.
 Lysenko said (in the October discussions of 1939): 'The important thing is not to dispute; let us work in a friendly manner on a plan elaborated scientifically.
 Let us take up definite problems, receive assignments from the People's Commissariat of Agriculture of the USSR and fulfil them scientifically.
 Soviet genetics, as a whole, is a successful attempt at synthesis of these two contrasted points of view.'

 By the end of the Second World War, Haldane had become an explicit critic of the Soviet regime.
+Haldane pushed back against Lysenkoism for its untenable assertions of human behaviour's limitless potential to be shaped by the environment, though he continued to argue for the utility of Marxist philosophical approaches to biology until 1948.
+The Soviet Union's blanket condemnation of genetics as "bourgeois science" and even the principle of scientific freedom as a bourgeois ideal stunned Haldane.
 He left the party in 1950, shortly after considering standing for Parliament as a Communist Party candidate.
 He continued to admire Joseph Stalin, describing him in 1962 as "a very great man who did a very good job".
 Haldane has been accused by authors including Peter Wright and Chapman Pincher of having been a Soviet GRU spy codenamed Intelligentsia.